 You do not need a court order if you are a current or former foster youth and want to access your own case file.
 However, sometimes you will run into difficulty at the court clerk's office.
 We suggest printing out a copy of Welfare and Institutions Code § 827(a)(1)(C) and California Rule of Court 5.552 and showing the clerk if s/he denies your request to see your case file.
 You can also request to speak with a supervisor.

 *NOTE regarding LA County: if you are seeking information from a Los Angeles County dependency case file (whether you are a current or former foster youth, a parent, an attorney, or other person entitled to access to juvenile case files without a court order), you may use this LA County specific JUV-010 Declaration in Support of Access to Juvenile Case file form to request access to the file.
 Your request may not be honored or the time within which the clerk is willing to produce the file may not be soon enough for your needs.
-(There are reports that the clerk has told people entitled to access to the file that it will take six months or more for the clerk to produce the file.
+(Advokids has received reports that the clerk has informed people entitled to access the file that it will take six months or more for the clerk to produce the file.
 In those cases, you may have to also file the JV-570 forms in addition to the JUV-010.)

 If the clerk insists on seeing a court order before providing you access to your file, fill out and file the following (you will have to serve the parties by first class mail or personal service):